Unit 3 - Practice Quiz

 B. Dense and high-dimensional

-C. Sparse and high-dimensional
+C. Sparse and low-dimensional

 D. Dense and low-dimensional